austindaily/nvim-IDE/README.md

-Customoized NeoVim IDE w/ CoPilot and dap debugging.
+Customized NeoVim IDE w/ CoPilot and dap debugging.
 Inspired by ThePrimeagens configuration and LSP-Zero.
 (I used same directory structure) Comes with LSP's for Python, C, Java, Java/Typescript, and Lua.
 (Can add more via packer.lua) INSPIRED by ThePrimeagen DOES NOT mean COPIED.
 If you want ThePrimeagens NeoVim, there is a repo for that (although I believe it's outdated and no longer is compatible with LSP-Zero as is).